karatelabs/karate/README.md

 One way to define 'test-suites' in Karate is to have a JUnit class at a level 'above' (in terms of folder hierarchy) all the `*.feature` files in your project.
 So if you take the previous [folder structure example](#naming-conventions), you can do this on the command-line:

 ```
-mvn test "-Dkarate.options=--tags ~@ignore" -Dtest=AnimalsTest
+mvn test "-Dkarate.options=--tags ~@skipme" -Dtest=AnimalsTest
 ```

 Here, `AnimalsTest` is the name of the Java class we designated to run the multiple `*.feature` files that make up your test-suite.
-There is a neat way to [tag your tests](#tags) and the above example demonstrates how to run all tests _except_ the ones tagged `@ignore`.
+There is a neat way to [tag your tests](#tags) and the above example demonstrates how to run all tests _except_ the ones tagged `@skipme`.

+Note that the special, built-in tag `@ignore` will *always* be skipped by default, and you don't need to specify `~@ignore` anywhere.

 You can 'lock down' the fact that you only want to execute the single JUnit class that functions as a test-suite - by using the following [maven-surefire-plugin configuration](http://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html):